Mermade/openapi_optimise/README.md

 # openapi_optimise

-A utility to optimise OpenApi (swagger) 2.0 specifications, by
+A utility to optimise OpenApi (swagger) 2.0 specifications

+These optimisations may be most useful when the OpenApi specification has been converted from another format or automatically generated.
+Savings of 25% *even after gzip compression* are easily possible.

+## Default optimisations

 * Converting repeated parameters into common parameters
 * Removing duplicated common parameters